|Fedeeral German Navy - 7. S-Squadron|

 The long trip to Wilhelmshaven

-At MArs Wilhelmshaven the 76mm-Gun and the RAM-Launcher as well as some instrument werde removed.
+At MArs Wilhelmshaven the 76mm-Gun and the RAM-Launcher as well as some instruments werde removed.

 "S79 Wiesel" and "S72 Puma" i the Brundbüttel Locks - Picture: Frank Zingler